Trump lawyers urge judge to narrow proposed rules on evidence sharing in election subversion case

 Trump pleaded not guilty last week to four felony counts, including conspiracy to defraud the U.S. and conspiracy to obstruct Congress' certification of Biden's electoral victory.
 The charges could lead to a lengthy prison sentence in the event of a conviction, with the most serious counts calling for up to 20 years.

-It’s the third criminal case brought this year against the the early front-runner in the 2024 Republican presidential primary.
-But it’s the first case to try to hold him responsible for his efforts to remain in power during the chaotic weeks between his election loss and the attack by his supporters on the U.S. Capitol on Jan.
+It’s the third criminal case brought this year against Trump, but the first to try to hold him responsible for his efforts to remain in power during the chaotic weeks between his election loss and the attack by his supporters on the U.S. Capitol on Jan.
 6, 2021.

 Smith also charged Trump in June with dozens of felony counts alleging the former president illegally kept classified records after he left the White House and obstructed government efforts to get them back.
 A new indictment recently unsealed in that case accuses Trump of scheming with Mar-a-Lago staffers to try to delete security footage sought by investigators.